zhoubin-me/tm-serve/README.md

 ## Overview

-This project implements an AI-powered trademark indexing system for GovTech Singapore's Multimodal AI Team.
+This project implements an AI-powered trademark indexing system.
 The system automates the extraction and processing of text from trademark images, generating structured indexing data for both English and Chinese text, and providing trademark descriptions.

 ## Solution Architecture